catglossop/ROS-triangulation-package/README.md

 ### ROS node:

-Once you have collected or choosen the rosbag you will be using for this task, you have two choices:
+Once you have collected or choosen the rosbag you will be using for this task, you have will be able to add this repo as a package in your existing repo.
-1. Use this node as a standalone node that launches from it's own launch file
-2. Use this integrated into an existing package in your repository

-This README will give instructions on the first option but will also go over changes that need to be made for all uses of this node.
+This README will give instructions on how to incorporate this repo into your existing repo.

 #### Working Directory: